Grade Ruan Under Fives

 Services and organisations that have the Local Offer flash have filled out inclusion information, meaning that they meet the needs of people with Special Educational Needs and Disabilities (SEND)

+We are an Oustanding Setting as rated by Ofsted in March 2020.
 We follow the EYFS guidelines with regard to activities and curriculum offered.
-There is a limited space outside which we are able to use and are always trying to update and improve and we have a garden across the road that we share with the Primary School, also we try to take advantage of the local area as often as we can.
+There is a limited space outside which we are able to use and are always trying to update and improve. also we try to take advantage of the local area as often as we can.
 Outings to local beaches and walks are part of our routine.

-We have close links with the local school, Grade Ruan CofE School, and often access training through the reception teacher who is an AST.
+We have close links with the local school, Grade Ruan CofE School.
 We aim to involve the local community in our avtivities as much as we can, to enable the children to have a sense of place and identity.